kowainik/relude/README.md

   for creating singleton containers.
 Even monomorhpic ones like `Text`.
 * `evaluateWHNF` and `evaluateNF` functions as clearer and lifted aliases for `evaluate` and `evaluate . force`.
+* `ToPairs` type class for data types that can be converted to list of pairs.

 License
 -------